Smart Contract Versioning and Release Process

 Versioning for individual contracts works as follows:

-• When making changes to a contract, always bump to the lowest possible version based on the specific change you are making.
++feature-nameidentifier must be appended to the version number.
+See the Smart Contract Feature Development design document to learn more. - When making changes to a contract, always bump to the lowest possible version based on the specific change you are making.
 We do not want to e.g. optimistically bump to a major version, because protocol development sequencing may change unexpectedly.
 Use these examples to know how to bump the version:

-• The next commit to the feature branch clarifies some comments.
-We only consider the aggregated feature changes with regards to develop when determining the version, so we stay at 1.2.4.
+featurebranch clarifies some comments.
+We only consider the aggregatedfeaturechanges with regards todevelopwhen determining the version, so we stay at1.2.4. - The next commit to the

-• We know the next release of this contract will be a breaking change.
-Regardless, as you start development by fixing typos in comments, bump the version to 2.4.8.
-This is because we may end up putting out a release before the breaking change is added.
+2.4.7.- We know the next release of this contract will be a breaking change.
+Regardless, as you start development by fixing typos in comments, bump the version to

-• Once you start working on the breaking change, bump the version to 3.0.0.
+2.4.8.
+This is because we may end up putting out a release before the breaking change is added. - Once you start working on the breaking change, bump the version to

 Versioning is enforced by CI checks:

-• Any contract that differs from its version in the develop branch must be bumped to a new semver value, or the build will fail.
+developbranch must be bumped to a new semver value, or the build will fail. - Any branch with at least one modified contract must have its

 Note: Previously, the versioning scheme included -beta.n and -rc.n qualifiers.
 These are no longer used to reduce the amount of work required to execute this versioning system.